 A smart interviewer knows and works hard before the interview to prepare, but emotional intelligence often put them on the back foot, because most managers think of it as unnecessary quality.
 In recent years emotional intelligence of the potential employee is regarded as one of the important qualities for the job, but the interviewer is still less educated on how to check the emotional intelligence of the candidate.

-4. Culture fit assessment of candidate is important as well:
+4. Culture fit assessment of a candidate is important as well:

 5. Check what they do other than work: